PEtab-dev/PEtab/README.md

 1. Create a parameter table.

-1. Create a yaml file that list the model and all of the tables above.
+1. Create a yaml file that lists the model and all of the tables above.

 If you are using Python, some handy functions of the [PEtab library](https://github.com/PEtab-dev/libpetab-python/) can help